Entry requirements:

 Travel insurance:

-It can sometimes slip our minds, but travel insurance is extremely important to have when travelling anywhere abroad.
+It can sometimes slip our minds, but it is extremely important to have travel insurance when traveling anywhere abroad, it's actually a legal requirement to have travel insurance to enter Cuba.
 You should ensure that you have comprehensive travel insurance and bring a copy just in case, you may be asked to show proof of it on arrival in Cuba.
+Just Travel Cover can offer you a quote with a range of covers and price comparisons.

 Tips, or gifts for the local people:

-Tipping isn’t compulsory in Cuba, yet most Cuban’s who work in the hospitality industry rely on tips, as wages tend to be low in Cuba, the average monthly salary is about $40. it’s not uncommon to meet bar tenders, or waiters that have given up professions that are highly prized in the west to make ends meet.
+Tipping isn't compulsory in Cuba, yet most Cubans who work in the hospitality industry rely on tips, as wages tend to be low in Cuba, the average monthly salary is about $40. it's not uncommon to meet bartenders or waiters who have given up professions highly prized in the West to make ends meet.
 Leaving a small tip when satisfied with their service helps the local people and will also ensure better service next time around.
-Due to the U.S trade embargo certain items that are readily available and inexpensive to us, can be hard to come by in Cuba, things like over the counter medicines like aspirin, toiletries and school supplies are greatly appreciated, however these things should only be given out when it is felt appropriate, and not randomly in the street when it can appear to be offensive.
+Due to the U.S trade embargo certain items that are readily available and inexpensive to us, can be hard to come by in Cuba, things like over the counter medicines like aspirin, toiletries, and school supplies are greatly appreciated, however, these things should only be given out when it is felt appropriate, and not randomly in the street when it can appear to be offensive.

 Our local Representatives contact details:

-When you book with us you will receive an important information document, this contains our reps contact information, someone is always available so should you have any issues at all, please don’t hesitate to contact them.
+When you book with us you will receive an important information document, which contains our rep's contact information, someone is always available so should you have any issues at all, please don't hesitate to contact them.

 An open mind:

 Cuba is a wonderful and unique country, and sometimes it faces unique challenges, including some shortages at times, especially since the United States imposed a trade embargo on it in the 1960s, which remains in place to this day.
-Hotel ratings are mostly lower than European standards, so a five star hotel in Cuba normally equates to about a 4 star here, you won’t enjoy the experience any less as there is simply nowhere else like Cuba.
-The people of Cuba earn low salaries compared to us in the west, yet their indominable spirit and love for life carries them through, so please bear this in mind, and be respectful of it.
+Hotel ratings are mostly lower than European standards, so a five-star hotel in Cuba normally equates to about a 4 star here, you won't enjoy the experience any less as there is simply nowhere else like Cuba.
+The people of Cuba earn low salaries compared to us in the West, yet their indomitable spirit and love for life carry them through, so please bear this in mind, and be respectful of it.

 Camera:

-You cannot travel to one of the most unique, and beautiful countries in the world without taking a few snaps to treasure afterwards, so make sure that you pack a camera, or that your smart phone has enough memory left on it, you’ll kick yourself otherwise!
+You cannot travel to one of the most unique, and beautiful countries in the world without taking a few snaps to treasure afterward, so make sure that you pack a camera, or that your smartphone has enough memory left on it, you'll kick yourself otherwise!